class documentation

 Constructor: WorkflowExecutionAsyncIterator(client, input)

-Asynchronous iterator for WorkflowExecution
+Asynchronous iterator for WorkflowExecution values.

 Most users should use async for on this iterator and not call any of the